HEP-FCC/FCCeePhysicsPerformance/case-studies/higgs/mH-recoil/README.md

 - [Precision Higgs physics at the CEPC](https://iopscience.iop.org/article/10.1088/1674-1137/43/4/043002) Fenfen An et al 2019 Chinese Phys.
 C 43 043002
 - [Measurement of the Higgs boson mass and ee → ZH cross section using Z→μμ and Z→ee at the ILC](https://arxiv.org/abs/1604.07524) J. Yan et al, Phys Rev D94 (2016) 113002

+### List of Monte-Carlo samples (spring2021)

+See  the compilation from Jan at [this googledoc](https://docs.google.com/spreadsheets/d/1W33UhfJbTILDkeN9ovl2Hcs32DTpSB7v0T0xsQzWPNw/edit#gid=0)

 ### Preliminary analyses